lucasrbordignon/lucasrbordignon/README.md

-## I'm currently enrolled in the fifth semester of the Bachelor's program in Computer Science at UNIFRAN.
+## I'm currently enrolled in the sixth semester of the Bachelor's program in Computer Science at UNIFRAN.
-At present, I hold the position of Software Developer at UmPontoDois, where I have amassed 12 months of professional experience working with GeneXus, SQL Server, and MySQL.
+At present, I hold the position of Software Developer at UmPontoDois, where I have amassed 15 months of professional experience working with GeneXus, SQL Server, and MySQL.
 My expertise extends across various technologies, encompassing:

 - React JS
 - TypeScript